zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 :c:struct:`k_work_delayable`.
 It must be initialized by calling :c:func:`k_work_init_delayable`.

+For delayed work there are two common use cases, depending on whether a deadline should be extended if a new event occurs.
+An example is collecting data that comes in asynchronously, e.g. characters from a UART associated with a keyboard.
 There are two APIs that submit work after a delay:

 * :c:func:`k_work_schedule()` (or :c:func:`k_work_schedule_for_queue()`)
   schedules work to be executed at a specific time or after a delay.
 Further attempts to schedule the same item with this API before the delay completes will not change the time at which the item will be submitted to its queue.
+  Use this if the policy is to keep collecting data until a specified delay since the **first** unprocessed data was received;
 * :c:func:`k_work_reschedule()` (or :c:func:`k_work_reschedule_for_queue()`)
   unconditionally sets the deadline for the work, replacing any previous incomplete delay and changing the destination queue if necessary.
+Use this if the policy is to keep collecting data until a specified delay since the **last** unprocessed data was received.

 If the work item is not scheduled both APIs behave the same.
 If :c:macro:`K_NO_WAIT` is specified as the delay the behavior is as if the item